mjishnu/pypdl/README.md

 - `allow_reuse`: Whether to allow reuse of existing Pypdl object for next download.
 The default value is `False`.
 - `url`: The URL of the file to download.
 - `file_path`: An optional path to save the downloaded file.
 By default, it uses the present working directory.
 If `file_path` is a directory, then the file is downloaded into it  otherwise, the file is downloaded into the given path.\
-- `segments`: The number of segments the file should be divided in multi-threaded download.
+- `segments`: The number of segments the file should be divided in multi-segmented download.
 The default value is 10.
 - `display`: Whether to display download progress and other optional messages.
 The default value is `True`.
-- `multithread`: Whether to use multi-threaded download.
+- `multisegment`: Whether to use multi-segmented download.
 The default value is `True`.
 - `block`: Whether to block until the download is complete.
 The default value is `True`.
 - `retries`: The number of times to retry the download in case of an error.
 The default value is 0.
 - `mirror_func`: A function to get a new download URL in case of an error.